 Remote work is becoming more and more common.
 More people are working from home, or they may be working in different countries.
 This often means that you need to manage remote teams.
-Managing remote teams can be slightly different than managing teams in the same location.
+Managing remote teams or virtual assistants can be slightly different than managing teams in the same location.
 However, the principles are still the same—you just need to adjust them slightly.

 The following seven practices will help you ensure that your team communicates effectively, stays focused on their work, and have fun together.

 How To Manage Remote Teams Effectively